Skip to content

 Xcode automatically uses the provisioning profile and signing identity from the environment and project settings.

 If you use Fastlane, signing works automatically.
-Fastlane respects the default keychain and environment variables:
+Fastlane reads environment variables and the patched build settings:

 desc "Build for App Store"